-Some Ruckus Wireless APs, such as the H500, support customer-supplied, low power (1W or less), Bluetooth Low Energy (BLE) devices, such as BLE beacons.
+Some Ruckus APs support customer-supplied, low power (1W or less), USB devices for Internet of Things (IoT) applications such as Bluetooth Low Energy (BLE) beacons, Zigbee, Z-Wave, etc.

-The BLE devices plug into a USB port on the AP, and the AP can be configured to turn power to the USB port either on or off.
-Ruckus Wireless APs with USB ports supporting BLE devices can provide power to the BLE device.
-The BLE devices perform whatever tasks they are designed to do without interference from or control (other than supplying USB power) by the Ruckus Wireless network equipment.
+The IoT devices plug into a USB port on the AP, and the AP can be configured to turn power to the USB port either on or off.
+These USB devices then perform whatever tasks they are designed to do without interference from or control (other than supplying USB power) by the Ruckus equipment.